Izzimach/react-three-legacy/README.md

 Usage
 =====

-An example render functions from the examples:
+An example render function from the examples:

 ```